ner0-m/elsa/CONTRIBUTING.md

 We are happy to accept contributions.
 This should help to get you started.

 First, feel free to contact the core developers with whatever inquiry or question you have.
+This is easiest if you join our [Matrix chat room](https://matrix.to/#/#elsa:in.tum.de) and start chatting!

 elsa offers many different areas to work in.
 Check the [milestones](https://gitlab.lrz.de/IP/elsa/-/milestones) and/or the [issue